 Latest Reported Problem - The Smart Text Selection in Pie's New Overview isn't Working

 These Android Pie update problems are so annoying when this happens, but fortunately, there are two ways you can fix this.
 Firstly, try holding down a blank space on your home screen and tap the Home Settings option.
 Then click the Suggestions option and look for the Overview Suggestions tab.
 Make sure this is turned on.

 If this doesn’t work, head into your Settings and navigate Settings > Languages and Input > Languages.
-Make sure your language here is the language you’re actually using.
+Make sure your language here is the language you’re using.
 If you’re English speaking, make sure you’re using the right US or UK English.

 If it doesn’t work still, try switching the other language to see if that works.
 If so, you’ll have found the problem.